 - Beeswax beads (I bought these on Amazon)

 - Fabric (A good tip from the DIY fabric-wrap tutorial on Nourishing Joy: "the best options for fabric are something about the thickness of a bed sheet with a very tight weave."
-I was also going to use a bed sheet, but the appeal of this organic-cotton lemon fabric caught me off guard.)
+I was also going to use a bed sheet, but the appeal of this IKEA fabric was too compelling.)

 - Pinking shears (to cut the fabric so it won't fray)